Complaint and Grievance Processes

 • STEP 3 – If the matter still cannot be resolved, the student may challenge the final grade by submitting a Course Grade Appeal Form within three business days after grades are posted to the respective campus Dean of Academic and Student Services or Dean of Academics (Online).
 The Dean may act upon the appeal or choose to refer the appeal to the Appeals Committee.
 The Course Grade Appeal Form is found in the Student Portal under the Student Services tab.

-• STEP 4 – If necessary, following decision of the Dean or Appeals Committee, a final appeal may be made to the Chief Academic Officer (CAO).
+• STEP 4 – If necessary, following the decision of the Dean or Appeals Committee, a final appeal may be made to the Chief Academic Officer (CAO).
 The CAO will base his or her decision on the same information presented to the Dean of Academic and Student Services or Dean of Academics (online) or the Appeals Committee.
 The CAO will not entertain new evidence, claims, positions, or arguments from any party.
 The CAO’s decision is final so far as grade appeals are concerned.

 Dismissal and Disciplinary Action Appeal: Students may be dismissed or disciplined for poor academic performance and professional misconduct, including violation of the South College Academic Honor Code, based on the rules of the College or the respective school, program, or department.
 A dismissal or disciplinary action based on academic performance or professional misconduct is an academic decision and involves academic expertise, experience, and judgment.
 If a student is dismissed from the College, s/he is still financially responsible for the cost of the education received up to that point.
 Please note, a dismissal decision made by the Chief Academic Officer (CAO) for violation of the South College Academic Honor Code and/or Student Conduct Standards and Regulations is final so far as dismissals are concerned and cannot be appealed at the institutional level.